hirefire/hirefire-resource-ruby/README.md

 ## Development

 Requires [Docker](https://www.docker.com/).
-PostgreSQL, MongoDB, Redis, and RabbitMQ for the macro tests run in containers. `bin/services up` starts them on Docker-assigned free host ports recorded in a git-ignored `.env` (read by the test suite); `bin/services down` stops them and removes `.env`.
+PostgreSQL, MongoDB, Redis, and RabbitMQ for the macro tests run in containers. `bin/services up` starts them on Docker-assigned free host ports recorded in a git-ignored `.env` (read by the test suite). `bin/services down` stops them and removes `.env`.

 - Run `bin/setup` to prepare the environment.
 - Run `bin/services up` / `bin/services down` to start / stop the database containers.